RKLong/UFOs/README.md

 ![And_Case_Filter](resources/and_case.png)

-## Results showing ALL rows with ANY of the searched values.
+## Search results showing ALL rows with ANY of the searched values.

 The example below uses a different block of code than the one shown above.
 When we type in fireball for UFO shape and co-Colarado for the state, the search results would show ALL rows with "triangle" and "co" present in them, regardless of whether they exist in the same row or not.